nixe64/Home-Assistant-Blueprint/docs/Support.en.md

 **This program is released in the hope that you will find it useful, but without any warranty of merchantability or fitness for a particular purpose.**

-But, as far as i can, i'm happy to help if something gets stuck.
+If something gets stuck, I'll still help (as far as I can).

 [de]: Support.md
 [en]: Support.en.md